Local limit theorems via Landau-Kolmogorov inequalities: Introduction

+This example illustrates that we do not expect our approach to yield tight rates in application.
+However, our purpose here is to provide a method that can be applied to yield new convergence results where little is known and, as a by-product of our method of proof, to give some upper bounds on the rates of convergence.
+We emphasize that apart from well known results about sums of independent random variables, rates of convergence in local limit theorems are not common in the literature: such results are typically difficult to obtain.
+To the best of our knowledge, all of our results and upper bounds on rates are new.
+Outside of a few remarks we will not address the interesting but more theoretical question of the optimality of the bounds obtained -- we shall focus on applications.

-The purpose of this paper is two-fold.
-Firstly, in Section~\ref{sec1} we explore inequalities of the form~\eq{2}; this is more or less a straightforward consequence of Corollary~\ref{cor1}.
-Secondly, in Section~\ref{sec2} we develop tools to bound $\norm{\D^3F}_1$ and the analogous quantities appearing on the right hand side of generalizations of~\eq{2}.
-In Section~\ref{sec3}, we illustrate our approach in a few applications, in particular we obtain new local limit theorems with rates for the independence number of a geometric random graph, for the number of isolated vertices and triangles in \ER\ random graphs and the magnetization in the Curie-Weiss model.
-We also obtain other new limit theorems and rates for some of these applications.
+The remainder of the paper is organized as follows.
+In Section~\ref {sec1}, we prove our main theoretical results, inequalities of the form \eqref {1}; these will follow from discrete versions of the classical Landau--Kolmogorv inequalities.
+In Section~\ref{sec2}, we develop tools to bound $\llVert \D^3F\rrVert _1$ and the analogous quantities appearing on the right hand side of generalizations of \eqref{1}.
+In Section~\ref{sec3}, we illustrate our approach in a few applications, in particular we obtain new local limit theorems with bounds on the rates of convergence for the magnetization in the Curie--Weiss model, the number of isolated vertices and triangles in Erd\H{o}s--R\'enyi random graphs and the independence number of a geometric random graph.
+We also obtain other new limit theorems and bounds on rates for some of these applications.

-\section{Main Result}
+\section{Main result}

-The next result is our main theorem, and is a slight generalisation of Corollary~\ref{cor1}.
-The main purpose of the generalisation is to handle certain averaged local limit theorems where the corresponding pointwise results may not hold.
+Our main theoretical result is easily derived from a discrete version of the classical Landau inequality (see Hardy, Landau and Littlewood \cite{Hardy1935}, Section~3) which relates the norm of a function with that of its first and second derivatives.
+There are many extensions and embellishments of this inequality in the analysis literature; see Kwong and Zettl \cite{Kwong1992} for a book length treatment.